jhxiong/jhxiong.github.io/index.md

 <hr>
 <h3>Bio:</h3>
 <p>Jinhui Xiong is a fourth-year Computer Science PhD student at Visual Computing Center, King Abdullah University of Science and Technology  (KAUST), working with Professor <a href="https://vccimaging.org/People/heidriw/">Wolfgang Heidrich</a>.
 He is a member of Computational Imaging Group.
-His work is specilized on computational imaging, which is a highly interdisciplinary research field combining methods from optimization, computer vision, optics, computer graphics.</p>
+His work is specilized on computational fluid imaging, which is a highly interdisciplinary research field combining methods from optimization, computer vision, optics, computer graphics.
+He is also interested in studying novel imaging methodologies that can be utilized for 3D scene reconstruction or related research topics.</p>
 <p>Jinhui will do a research intern at the Computational Imaging Lab at Snap Research (New York City). </p>

 <hr>